Rules and alerts¶

 Running on historical data¶

 After being defined alerts trigger on real-time data by default.
-They can be manually executed over a selected period of time via the "Run on historical data" button, which is useful for threat hunting.
+They can be manually executed over a selected period of time via the "Historical correlation" submenu in the Threat hunting menu.

 An important configuration for alert rules are the business hours for the organization.
 They can be configured from the dedicated menu "Alerts/Working Hours" menu.